 To interpret the likely functional consequences of non-coding variants, we will comprehensively define associations between many non-coding regulatory elements and their target protein-coding genes.
 The correlation between enhancer and promoter activity across the ENCODE cell-lines and different tissues will be used to identify significant associations between regulatory elements and candidate target genes, as done by Yip et al[4].
 A single regulatory variant may affect the expression of multiple genes, either because it directly regulates multiple genes or because the target gene is itself a regulatory factor.

-We further develop ENGINE (Enhancer Gene Interaction detection) to detect enhancer gene linkage.
+We are further developing a new method called ENGINE (Enhancer Gene Interaction detection) to detect enhancer gene linkage.
 ENGINE will integrate both static and dynamic genomic information.
 The sequence features are denoted by K-mer profile and co-occurrence matrix, while the dynamic features include DNase I, histone modification and TF binding information.
 We convert histone mark/DNase signals to a pseudo image and extract informative features that can tell positive from negative datasets.
-Meanwhile, gene expression variance ,is also integrated into a statistical model to predict enhancer gene linkage.
+Meanwhile, gene expression variance ,is also integrated as an additional feature into a statistical model to predict enhancer gene linkage.

+[[Deleted network stuff]]

 [[Deleted RNA stuff]]